shaundai/remembot/README.md

 React Web App (front-end UI) with Node/Express proxy server (back-end) connected to Twilio API.
 Uses webhooks and AI to have "conversations" and set reminders about things to do.

 ## Purpose
-Sends users text reminders for things to do
+Sends subscribers text reminders for things to do.
+Twilio Autopilot will allow for "conversations" between user and bot.

 #### Live project

-Project is still in very early stages of production
+Project is still in very early stages of production.
+Requirements:
+-

 ## Installation